-BOB: The other thing that's really concerning about the Chinese is we're coming across 6 to 7,000 nautical miles of Pacific ocean.
+BOB: The other thing that's really concerning about the Chinese is we're coming across 6 to 7,000 nautical miles of Pacific Ocean.
 And we have to bring our battle network with us, all of the links, all of the sensors, all of that.

 BOB: And the Chinese and the Russians have continental-based battle networks.
 And the only way we can compete with them is if we have space systems and a lot of them.
 Chinese and Russians know this, so they're spending a lot of money on counter space capabilities.
 This is another thing that the Chinese have spent an enormous amount of money on, and they want to knock down our space constellation because they know if they can do that, they're going to be able to really give us a run for our money.

-BOB: So we fight operation allied force in Serbian kosovo.
+BOB: So, we fight operation allied force in Serbian Kosovo.
 And at the end of the war, the Serbian army, if you remember just drove home.
 It was underground, the whole war and never got hit.

 BOB: And the Chinese said, isn't this interesting the Serbians gave up and their army wasn't attrited.